EZ-Robotics/EZ-Template/ez-template-docs/Introduction.md

 ## Features
 - Simple to setup
-- PID for driving, turning, and swing turns
+- PID for driving, turning, swing turns, and arcs
+- Easy to use PID tuner
 - Speed ramp-up for driving
 - Asynchronous PID with blocking functions until settled and until a specific position has come
 - Joystick input curves